rayokota/kgiraffe/README.md

 ## Getting Started

 To run kgiraffe, download a [release](https://github.com/rayokota/kgiraffe/releases), unpack it.
-Then run the following to see all the command-line options:
+Then run the following to see the command-line options:

 ```bash
 $ bin/kgiraffe -h